jefferyandwilkes/women-cinema/content/_index.md

       text: |
         <br>

-        Women in Italian Cinema has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        Women in ItalY Cinema has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.

   - block: collection
     content: